 How Do Foundation Models Work?

-The versatile nature of foundation models is made possible through self-supervised learning and transfer learning, where the model learns patterns and relationships from unlabeled data, then applies that information from one situation to another.
+The versatile nature of foundation models is made possible through self-supervised learning and transfer learning, where the model learns patterns and relationships from unlabeled data and then applies that information from one situation to another.
 It’s similar to how humans learn: If a person learns to drive one car, for example, they can drive most other cars fairly easily — and may even be able to figure out how to operate a bus or a boat, too.

 After they’ve been trained, foundation models can be modified with additional data to specialize in specific tasks.